 And all of that, is FREE.

 Created by Automattic, the team behind WordPress.org & WordPress.com, Jetpack is enhanced, year on year.
-With over 5 million active installations, you’re in good company if you’re using it too.
+And with over 5 million active installations, you’re in good company if you’re using it too.

 However, in some quarters, Jetpack has a bad reputation; “It’s too slow”, they say.
 “It lagged my site”, they insist.

-The problem with Jetpack is, it does so much.
-With all of its options at your finger-tips, you might not realise that some may cause slow-down.
+The problem with Jetpack is, it does too much.
+With so many options available, you might not realise which ones are actually slowing down your website.

 So, as you play around with the design and function of your site, it’s easy to inadvertently increase its payload.